denten-books/plain-text/2-device.md

 internal mechanisms can be known to us or communicated to others properly, Wittgenstein argues [@wittgenstein_blue_1965, 120].
 We can only intuit the reader's private experience of reading.
-Absent first-hand access to private mental states of another, a reading pupil must convince his teacher that the scanned sign had the intended effect through language.
-This requires even more words in a sort of an interrupted hermeneutic feedback loop, the two sides of which do not quite connect to complete the circuit.
-To convince Socrates that he did more than memorize the recited words, Phaedrus must use more words, which are similarly unconvincing.
-What if those are memorized as well?
+Absent first-hand access to private mental states of another, reading pupils must convince their teachers that the scanned sign had the intended effect through language.
+This requires even more words in a sort of an interrupted hermeneutic circle.
+To convince Socrates that he actually understands the recited words, Phaedrus must use more words.
+But what if those are memorized as well?
 What can be done to convince others definitively of our having understood a text properly?

 Wittgenstein finally describes the mechanisms of reading as an "indirect way of transmitting a feeling."
 "Something that we can never know happens at the other end" of the communication act [@wittgenstein_blue_1965, 185].
 Communication, we would say today, is always mediated.
-In the conclusion of his notebooks, Wittgenstein imagines the possibility of unmediated, "direct" modes communication, capable of transmitting feelings from one person to another, in a way that "obviate[s] the external medium of communication [@wittgenstein_blue_1965, 185]" Barring that possibility, we are ultimately limited by our private sensations of knowledge.
+In the conclusion of his notebooks, Wittgenstein imagines the possibility of "direct" modes communication, capable of transmitting feelings immediately from one person to another, in a way that "obviate[s] the external medium of communication [@wittgenstein_blue_1965, 185]" Barring that possibility, we are ultimately limited by our private sensations of knowledge.
 "Something which we can never